gustavohmsilva/gustavohmsilva/README.md

 I started with Borland Delphi / Object Pascal, Then migrated to C/Lua and after it Mendix Low-Code Platform.
 Since the end of 2018 I've been dedicating all my free time to learning the Go programming language.
 I'm also a [YouTuber](https://www.youtube.com/gliderspace).
 I've covered the Lua programming language, from basic to Advanced for two years and now I cover Go programming.

 #### Bonus info:
-- 🔭 I’m currently doing my first Open Source project, called [CollabYT](https://github.com/collabyt/Backend), it is a two person job, I'm doing the backend and Domain Modeling using [Go](https://golang.org) and [PostgreSQL](https://www.postgresql.org/), while [Luma Vitorino](https://github.com/lumaVitorino) works on the frontend stuff.
+- 🔭 I’m currently doing my second Open Source project, called [TechCheck](https://github.com/gustavohmsilva/TechCheck).
+It is currently being implemented in Go using the Echo Framework.
+My first Open Source projetct, called [CollabYT](https://github.com/collabyt/Backend), is on hold while the Frontend development advances.
+A complete refactor is being planned tho.
+As he isn't ready for production environment yet.

-- 🤔 I’m looking for help with my project, [CollabYT](https://github.com/collabyt/Backend).
-Not as much in the codebase, but with mentoring on how to proceed.
+- 🤔 I’m looking for help with my project [TechCheck](https://github.com/gustavohmsilva/TechCheck)!
+If you are a Frontend developer interested in having a go with it, let me know and I'll transfer [TechCheck](https://github.com/gustavohmsilva/TechCheck) for an organization account and include you as part of the project.

 - 🌱 I’m currently learning:
   - [Go](https://golang.org)